HomePropertiesRentalsGuides to FranceRegions of FranceServicesForumsVersion FrançaiseNews

 6.2.
 Payment by Cheque in France

-Most shops, garages and restaurants will accept payment by cheque, but this is not a universal truth because of problems with bounced and stolen cheques.
+Most shops garages and restaurants will accept payment by cheque, although it is not universally the case because of problems with bounced and stolen cheques.

 If as seller does not accept cheques, or they accept only on a conditional basis, then a notice should normally be displayed on the premises.